enkidevs/curriculum/sql/ddl/create/sql-practice-define-relationships-4.md

 ---
 ## Exercise

-Create a table and define foreign key constraints such that we will have a many to many relationship between `items` and `requests` tables.
-In order to check your results, write the query for the relationship and `build schema` again.
-After that run the query provided and answer with the value in `REFERENCED_TABLE_SCHEMA` column of the result.
+Create a foreign key reference to relate the `users` table to itself.
+Ensure that the `manager` column only contains references to the `id` field within `users`.